Paul Porter returns for his 25th season as the public address announcer for the Lightning.

 JP returns for his 4th season as host of Lightning Hockey Night Live, the Bolts in-game studio show that airs on Lightning Vision during the pre-game and intermissions.
 A long-time sports reporter on Tampa Bay radio and television, JP currently co-hosts the Afternoon Drive show on 620 WDAE Tampa Bay's Sports Radio and is an occasional pre-game host on our Fox Sports Sun broadcasts.

-Greg Wolf returns to the Lightning as our game-night emcee, his 10th season in the role.
+Greg Wolf returns to the Lightning as our game-night emcee, his 15th season in the role.
 Greg's fun, energetic style anchors our in-stand promotions and on-ice activities.
+The NHL has utilized Greg to host multiple league events over the years, including the NHL Global Series in Stockholm, Sweden in 2019, as well as All-Star Weekend in 2018 (Tampa) & 2022 (Las Vegas).
 Away from the Lightning, Wolf serves as Vice President of Street Laced Marketing & Promotions.
-He also serves as in-game host for USF Bulls Football & Basketball.
+He also serves as in-game host for USF Bulls Football, as well as the Men's & Women's Basketball programs.

 Sean Bovelsky, aka "DJ Bolt", returns for his 22nd consecutive season as the Lightning's music man behind the scenes, collecting and playing all the pre-recorded music you'll hear during a game.
 Sean also is the in-bowl music director for the NFL's Tampa Bay Buccaneers and has also performed at the 2010, 2012, 2014 and 2016 Olympic games.